- Endometriosis occurs when tissue similar to the lining of the uterus is found outside the normal location.

 - Medical suppression: Hormonal treatment works by shutting off hormones made by the ovaries, which temporarily stops a woman’s period and lowers the estrogen level.

 - Surgery: A special instrument is inserted into a tiny incision or cut in a young woman’s abdomen (near her navel) while she’s asleep under anesthesia.
-Visible endometriosis is destroyed.
+Visible endometriosis is destroyed or removed.

 - Pain treatment services: Your friend, (sibling or partner) may be referred for pain treatment services where she may be evaluated for physical therapy, biofeedback, or another technique to help with pain control.